Pak SC strikes down deputy speaker's decision; restores assembly, orders vote on no-trust motion | Politics

 The court ordered the speaker of the lower house to call the session of the national assembly on April 9 at 10 am (local time) to organise a no-confidence vote.
 It ordered the election of the new prime minister if the no-confidence motion succeeded.

-The bench comprising Justices Ijazul Ahsan, Mohammad Ali Mazhar Miankhel, Munib Akhtar and Jamal Khan Mandokhel also restored Prime Minister Khan, Federal Ministers, Ministers of State, Advisers, etc to their respective offices as on April 3.
+The opposition parties need 172 members in the 342-member house to orchestrate the downfall of Prime Minister Khan and already they showed the support of more than the needed strength.

-Security in and around the apex court was beefed up.
-Riot police forces were deployed outside the court building.
+Ahead of the ruling, security in and around the apex court was beefed up.
+Riot police was deployed outside the court building.

 Deputy Speaker Suri, who is associated with Khan's Pakistan Tehreek-e-Insaf party, on April 3 dismissed the no-confidence motion against the premier claiming that it was linked with a ''foreign conspiracy'' to topple the government and hence was not maintainable.
 Minutes later, President Alvi dissolved the National Assembly on the advice of Prime Minister Khan who had effectively lost the majority.